On generalized Namioka spaces and joint continuity of functions on product of spaces: Countable tightness, rich family and hereditarily Baire spaces

 We then have a criterion for the Baire space connecting countable tightness and the rich family of Baire subspaces.

 \begin{sthm}[{cf.~\cite[Thm.~3.3]{LM08}}] If $X$ is a countably tight Hausdorff space that possesses a rich family of Baire subspaces, then $X$ is a Baire space. \end{sthm}

-Note that a space that has a subspace of second category is not necessarily to be of second category itself.
+Note that a space that has a non-meager subspace is not necessarily non-meager itself.
 For instance, any singleton subspace is Baire and so non-meager itself.
-Next we shall first generalize Theorem~\ref{4.5} to give us a sufficient condition for the non-meagerness connecting countable tightness and the rich family of non-meager subspaces.
+Next we shall first generalize Theorem~\ref{4.1.5} to give us a sufficient condition for the non-meagerness connecting countable tightness and the rich family of non-meager subspaces.

 \begin{sthm} If $X$ is a countably tight space that possesses a rich family of non-meager subspaces, then $X$ is non-meager in itself. \end{sthm}